How do I ________?

 Where can I find curriculum?
 On this website there is a tab that says Homeschool Helps.
 Hover your mouse over that word and a drop down menu will appear at the bottom it will say: “Where can I find….”

 How does a parent teach multiple students across different grade levels?
-Honestly if you’re trying to align to the Ontario curriculum for every single student it is going to be a lot of work that’s why they have different teachers for different grades.
-But when you sit down as a parent and look at what is the expectation for each subject for each student for each grade you can start to see how there is some overlap.
+Honestly if you’re trying to align to the Ontario curriculum for every single student it is going to be a lot of work, that’s why they have different teachers for different grades.
+But when you sit down as a parent and look at what is the expectation for each subject for each student for each grade, you can start to see how there is some overlap.

-By now my grade 3 student would be having a really good review of grade 1 and grade 2 so when then I explain to them how we’re going to start to learn about whole numbers to a thousand they’ve had a good refresher on the base information that they need before I actually start to teach their lesson.
+By now my Grade 3 student would be having a really good review of Grade 1 and Grade 2 so when then I explain to them how we’re going to start to learn about whole numbers to a thousand they’ve had a good refresher on the base information that they need before I actually start to teach their lesson.

 But honestly I probably wouldn’t teach this way because this just seems like too much work.
-Instead I wouldn’t worry about trying to follow the Ontario expectations I instead would find a homeschool curriculum and pick the appropriate curriculum for each of my children.
+Instead I wouldn’t worry about trying to follow the Ontario expectations, I instead would find a homeschool curriculum and pick the appropriate curriculum for each of my children.
 Why would I do this?
 Well, simply because the homeschool curriculum is written for parents to easily teach.
 I would literally be able to read the lesson from the textbook word for word of what they wanted me to teach.
 Remember most homeschooling children can get their school work done in 2-3 hours.
-So, I could read the lesson to the grade one student and get them started on their worksheet.
-Then read the lesson to the grade 2 student and get them started on their worksheet and read the lesson to the grade 3 student and get them started on their worksheets.
+So, I could read the lesson to the Grade one student and get them started on their worksheet.
+Then read the lesson to the Grade 2 student and get them started on their worksheet and read the lesson to the Grade 3 student and get them started on their worksheets.

 One of the curriculum we used for history had this literally laid out for me.
-It would tell me what I needed to read to the kids and then it would have activities for kids in up to grade 3, up to grade 6, and then up to grade 9.
+It would tell me what I needed to read to the kids and then it would have activities for kids in up to Grade 3, up to Grade 6, and then up to Grade 9.
 So I would pick the appropriate activity based on my child’s age and have them do it.
 So if you’re a family looking at homeschooling multiple grade levels I would suggest to you that you look for curriculum that is written to be taught to multiple grade levels to make it your life easier.

 As for aligning to the Ontario curriculum that is your own personal choice.
 Know that the same kind of scope and sequence expectations at the Ontario curriculum has you will find a crossed other curriculum companies also.